ENQUIRE NOW

 6. Check out the parent community.

 Your children will make lifelong friends during their formative years – will there be a network of like-minded parents for you to do the same?
 Be clear with yourself about how much you are willing and able to contribute to that community.
-All nurseries and schools need support of their parents – I often describe the Friends of Huili, our parent network, as being ' the icing on the cake’.
-The Friends of Huili hold many community events during the year that are also open to the public, keep your eye out on our WeChat for details.
-Try to attend – not only will you get a feel for the community but you might also get a chance to speak to some current parents and get their candid view about their family experience of being at Huili.
+All nurseries and schools need support of their parents – I often describe the Friends of Hiba, our parent network, as being ' the icing on the cake’.
+The Friends of Hiba hold many community events during the year that are also open to the public, keep your eye out on our WeChat for details.
+Try to attend – not only will you get a feel for the community but you might also get a chance to speak to some current parents and get their candid view about their family experience of being at Hiba.

 7. Ensure you know and understand the educational ethos on offer.

 Ensure you know and understand the educational ethos on offer.
 Early years education is much more complex than I could ever have imagined!
 I thought that children just played all day (which sometimes they do – what do we mean by play and can you learn whilst playing?).
-After you have done your research and read some of the very useful insights published by the Huili Nursery team, please do ask if you still have questions.
+After you have done your research and read some of the very useful insights published by the Hiba Nursery team, please do ask if you still have questions.
 I often do – after all, we encourage curiosity and lifelong learning!

 8. Talk to your network of family, friends and colleagues.